 The Retirement Systems Division developed Form ESRR (Certifying Employee Status Under Retirement Re-employment Laws) to assist employers in determining who is a re-hired retiree.
-This form is located on the Employer Forms section of the forms page in ORBIT.

-In order to avoid a potential penalty, we ask that employers:
+To avoid a potential penalty, we ask that employers:

 - Obtain signed documentation (Form ESRR) from the employee, stating he/she is or is not currently receiving a monthly benefit from TSERS. - Report any known re-hired retirees who may be subject to the earnable allowance to the Retirement Systems Division through ORBIT.